-2. Students need to be at a desk or table for instruction and need to have their cameras on at all times and working with their microphones muted unless they are talking.
+2. Students need to be at a desk or table for instruction and need to have their cameras on at all times and work with their microphones muted unless they are required to talk.

-3. Direct instruction will take place as teachers:

-- Provide a continued focus on our Catholic identity throughout instruction and in all content areas. - Provide live-stream direct instruction.
+- 3. Direct instruction will take place as teachers: - Provide a continued focus on our Catholic identity throughout instruction and in all content areas. - Provide live-stream direct instruction.
 It will not be recorded. - 4.
-There will be a regular classroom schedule breaks for those at school and at home. - 5.
-Students in grades 4-8 are expected to be in every class (all day).
+There will be a regular classroom schedule. - 5.
+Students in grades 4-8 are expected to be in every class (according to the schedule).

 6. Students in K-3 will be expected to be in each core subject area: ELA, Math, Religion, Social Studies and Science.
-Specials will be optional.
+Specials will be assigned.
 Students may need support from parents at the beginning.